elastic/cloud-on-k8s/docs/design/0010-license-checks.md

 The public key CAN be shared with the namespace operator at installation time.
-The individual controllers that are interested in license checks will then verify any `ControllerLicenses` appearing in their namespace using that key and MUST toggle commercial features only if valid license is present.
+The individual controllers that are interested in license checks will then verify any `ControllerLicenses` appearing in their namespace using that key and MUST toggle commercial features only if a valid license is present.

 The license controller MUST create controller licenses only when either a valid